swankjesse/encoding/README.md

 Encoding
 ========

-Supplement to Jesse’s talk “Decoding the Secrets of Binary Data” from Droidcon NYC.
+Supplement to Jesse’s talk “Decoding the Secrets of Binary Data” from Droidcon NYC 2016.

 ### Letters